Plemmirio

 About Plemmirio

-Plemmirio Marine Protected Area encompasses approximately 2,429 hectares of coastal waters along the eastern shore of the Maddalena Peninsula near Syracuse in southeastern Sicily.
-Established in 2004, the reserve protects a remarkable stretch of Mediterranean coastline featuring dramatic limestone cliffs, sea caves, and crystal-clear waters that have been important since ancient Greek colonization.
-The area is divided into three zones of varying protection levels, safeguarding rich marine biodiversity including Posidonia oceanica meadows and numerous fish species.
+Plemmirio Marine Protected Area encompasses 2,429 hectares of coastal waters along the eastern shore of the Maddalena Peninsula near Syracuse in southeastern Sicily.
+Established in 2004, the reserve protects a remarkable stretch of Mediterranean coastline featuring dramatic limestone cliffs, sea caves, and crystal-clear waters that have been important since ancient Greek colonisation.
+[1] The area is divided into three zones of varying protection levels, safeguarding rich marine biodiversity including Posidonia oceanica meadows and numerous fish species.
+The reserve is listed as a Specially Protected Area of Mediterranean Importance (SPAMI) since 2008.

 Wildlife Ecosystems